sholmes-221/hob-slides/PITCHME.md

 - James does not imply that God wills to grant sinful, selfish desires (4:3), but bringing requests before God can have a purifying influence on one’s desires
     - We can reflect on what we ask, and allow the Holy Spirit to guide us

 ---

+# Discussion

+> 8 Come near to God and he will come near to you.
+Wash your hands, you sinners, and purify your hearts, you double-minded.
+9 `Grieve, mourn and wail`.
+Change your laughter to mourning and your joy to gloom.

+- What does James mean?

+- Does James mean there is no laughter when we come near to God?

+---

+- Laughter shows how casually James’s readers were treating their sin.
+The only proper reaction to God’s impending judgment is to be wretched and mourn and weep

+- Isaiah 15: 2 Dibon goes up to its temple, to its high places to `weep`; Moab `wails` over Nebo and Medeba.
+Every head is shaved and every beard cut off.

+---

 # Boasting About Tomorrow